SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Results and Discussion

 In this work, we evaluate robustness of the mapped BNNs on crossbars graphically as shown in \figurename{~\ref{cifar100}} and \figurename{~\ref{cifar10}}.
 For a specific mode of attack (SH or HH) and a given crossbar size, we plot $\Delta~Clean~Accuracy$, the difference between clean accuracy of the mapped network in question and the corresponding clean accuracy of the software baseline, on the x-axis. $\Delta~Adversarial~Accuracy$ (for a particular $\epsilon$ value) which is the difference between the adversarial accuracy of the mapped network in question and the corresponding adversarial accuracy of the software baseline is plotted on the y-axis.
 We term this plot as a \textit{`robustness map'}.
-The value of $\Delta~Clean~Accuracy$ is always negative since BNNs when mapped on hardware suffer accuracy loss owing to non-idealities.
+The value of $\Delta~Clean~Accuracy$ is negative since BNNs when mapped on hardware suffer accuracy loss owing to non-idealities.
 The region bounded by the line $y=-x$ and the y-axis denotes that the absolute increase in the adversarial accuracy is higher than the absolute degradation in the clean accuracy.
 If a point lies in this region closer to the y-axis, it implies greater adversarial accuracy with lower clean accuracy loss and hence, greater robustness.
 Therefore, this is our \textit{favorable region}.
+As we move farther away from the y-axis in the favorable region, the robustness reduces as the neural network suffers from high loss of clean accuracy, and this has been shown by the variation in color gradient from dark to light-brown (dark shade implying higher robustness).
 Likewise, the region bounded by the line $y=x$ and the y-axis is where the mapped-network is highly vulnerable to adversarial attacks and hence, the \textit{unfavorable region}.
-This approach to assess robustness of a network is comprehensive and accurate since, it takes into account the cumulative impact of both clean accuracy and adversarial accuracy (which is a strong function of the clean accuracy).
-Note, for all cases the circular points correspond to mappings on 16$\times$16 crossbars while the triangular points correspond to mappings on 32$\times$32 crossbars.
-All the details pertaining to the baseline software models have been listed in \tablename{~\ref{baseline}}.
-Furthermore, the results in \figurename{~\ref{cifar100}} and \figurename{~\ref{cifar10}} are for BNNs mapped onto crossbars having ReRAM device ON/OFF ratio of 10.
+Here, as we move farther away from the y-axis in the unfavorable region, the robustness reduces and the degree of \textit{unfavorability} increases.
+This has been shown by the variation in color gradient from dark to light-yellow (darker shade implying higher robustness).